listedlinked/pos/contrib/devtools/README.md

 Setup
 ---------
-Configuring the github-merge tool for the ALMEX repository is done in the following way:
+Configuring the github-merge tool for the KALMEX repository is done in the following way:

-    git config githubmerge.repository ALMEX-Project/ALMEX
+    git config githubmerge.repository KALMEX-Project/KALMEX
     git config githubmerge.testcmd "make -j4 check" (adapt to whatever you want to use for testing) git config --global user.signingkey mykeyid (if you want to GPG sign)

 optimize-pngs.py
 ================

-A script to optimize png files in the ALMEX repository (requires pngcrush).
+A script to optimize png files in the KALMEX repository (requires pngcrush).

 fix-copyright-headers.py